dribnet/purvs/README.md

   * `square2X`: The x position of the second white square
   * `square2Y`: The y position of the second white square

-My next steps are to further develop my letters and fix the ones I am not quite happy with.
-I also want to look more at the interpolations of my letters to see if I can make it more interesting.
-I still need to cut down the number of variables I have, but now that I have all of my letters done this will be easier to do.
+My next steps are to work on making the interpolations between letters nicer.
+Having the canvas in the background means that I need to make sure no parts of the letters move off the canvas as they change, which is something that is currently happening.
+I do quite like the way the letters change but I could still make it a bit cleaner.

+Phoebe mentioned to me that the Mondrian art movement was heavily influenced by the golden ratio for where each of the squares are positioned.
+I had not considered this when creating my shapes but I might see if any of the letters use this and try to change some others to use the ratio more.

+Overall I am happy with where I am at and I feel that I am on track to finish for hand in next week.